 Gaining Hope and Healing Thanks to Legal Aid

-Each year, Domestic Violence Legal Clinic (DVLC) helps hundreds of domestic violence survivors break the cycle of domestic violence, helping survivors escape the isolation of abuse and regain control of their lives.
+Each year, Domestic Violence Legal Clinic (DVLC) helps hundreds of domestic violence survivors escape isolation, regain control of their lives, and break the cycle of domestic violence.
 Edith is one of the many survivors who show up at DVLC’s office every day seeking to keep themselves and their children safe.

 When Edith arrived at DVLC’s office in September, she was in serious danger.
 Her husband, Dan, had raped her and, to ensure her terror, fired a gun at the wall over her head.
 Police intervention ended that assault, but she knew her ordeal was not over.
 She and Dan have children together and he had abused her physically, sexually and emotionally for years.

 DVLC’s emergency services attorneys helped Edith get an emergency order of protection that day, but when he was served Dan returned to their home, this time intending to kill Edith.
 He kicked in the door and was about to shoot her and turn the gun on himself when the police arrived.
 Edith was physically safe, but emotionally shattered.

 Over the next few months, DVLC attorneys and a Client Support Coordinator worked closely with Edith as she endured both the criminal proceedings and protracted negotiations to obtain a long-term, plenary order of protection.
 DVLC’s employment attorney helped Edith keep her job, despite the multiple absences as a result of the many court appearances that were necessary.